 Neo-Expressionism Art by Van Gogh

-Originating from the Netherlands, Vincent Van Gogh was a master painter who strongly influenced the abstract and Neo-expressionist who came after him.
-He was first introduced to Impressionist art while living in Paris and was inspired by its use of color and light.
-His work is well known for its beauty, emotion and color, as well as its interesting viewpoints of mundane objects.
+Van Gogh was a master painter who strongly influenced the abstract and Neo-expressionist who came after him.
+Originating from the Netherlands, he discovered Impressionist art while living in Paris and started to use the color and light.
+His work is well known for its beauty, emotion, and color, as well as its interesting viewpoints of mundane objects.

-Despite being extremely poor and generally unknown throughout his lifetime, Van Gogh has grown to be considered one of the greatest Dutch painters of all time.
-His life was fraught with emotional tension and madness, and one of his finest pieces, starry night, was created inside an institution.
+Despite being extremely poor and generally unknown throughout his lifetime, Van Gogh is now one of the greatest Dutch painters.
+He lived a life with emotional tension and madness, and he created his finest piece, Starry Night, inside an institution.

-Although the spectre of mental illness haunted him throughout his adult life, and created a habit of inflicting self-harm (such as the infamous severed ear), his work remained a testament to his genius.
+Although the specter of mental illness haunted him throughout his adult life and created a habit of inflicting self-harm (such as the infamous severed ear), his work remained a testament to his genius.
 Van Gogh died at the age of only 37, due to a self-inflicted gunshot wound.
 His brother Theo would go on to distribute his work and cultivate his popularity.